mirsadraee/Udacity_Data_Science_Projetcs/Project_01/README.md

 5. [Licensing, Authors, and Acknowledgements](#licensing)

 ## Installation
-You will need the standard data science libraries found in the Anaconda distribution of Python.
+The standard data science libraries in the Anaconda distribution of Python are only needed.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>